christinesalim/Nasa/README.md

 - POST /launches/
   - Allows the user to schedule a new launch
 - DELETE /launches/:id
-  - Allows the user to delete an existing launch
+  - Allows the user to abort an existing launch

 The Controller sends planet and launch data to the front-end View component so that it can be displayed to the user.
 When the user interacts with the application, the View sends requests to schedule or delete launches to the Controller and displays responses it receives for those operations.

+### Aborting a Launch

+Aborting a launch does not delete the launch from the launches collection.
+It updates its upcoming and success status to false so that it is no longer visible on the Upcoming Launches page but it is still visible in the History page.

 # Core Components of the Software